schuyberg/py_oc-api_seminar/notes/outline.md

 gather data from UBC Library's Open Collections API using Python.
 You will learn how to structure and send basic GET and POST requests, and to receive and parse JSON responses.

 - What is an API?
-A Brief Overview
+A Brief Overview (20m)
     - Getting Started with the Open Collections API
     - Understanding JSON
-- GETting item metadata
+- GETting item metadata (45-1h)
     - Get the metadata from one item (basic GET request)
     - Combining requests: Get metadata from multiple items
-    - Analyzing Text with the Natural Language Toolkit
+- Analyzing Text with the Natural Language Toolkit (time permitting) (30m)

+-- BREAK! --

-- The Search API: POSTing a search request
+- The Search API: POSTing a search request (1h)
     - Keyword Search
     - Filtered Search
     - Aggregate Search Queries (Faceting)
 - Visualize your results (time permitting)
-- Other APIs and ‘Where To Go From Here’

 **Setup requirements**: